Members Info

 Multiple Children Memberships (multiple children in the same immediate family)

 Your child may be eligible for a Get Active Victoria Voucher towards annual fees and/or uniform of up to $200.
 When funding runs out the vouchers are no longer available so, please ensure you get in now if possible.
-If available, you can apply to have the club paid $200 (supply the voucher number to the club) or be reimbursed directly if you have already paid fees.
+If available, you can apply to have the club paid $200 (nominate the St Francis Football Club and supply the voucher number to the club via email) or be reimbursed directly if you have already paid fees.
 The link above will help you to understand if this applies to your child and what you need to do.

 What's Included?